 Together we are embarking on an exploration of the role reading and writing play in being a global citizen pursuing democratic action.
-To study that relationship, we are going to read the newspaper and share our learning and experiences in writing.
+To study that relationship, we will read the news and share our learning and experiences in writing.
 SJSU studies include an emphasis on diversity, so I chose The New York Times as the main text for our reading precisely because, in its pages, you will find and engage in a full range of voices in our democratic conversation on global issues.